Cold Weather and Controlled Environment Gardens

 Moving an outdoor garden indoors

-Since synthetic light is not free, many hydroponic gardeners would like to take advantage of sunlight when they can.
+Since synthetic light is not free, many controlled environment gardeners would like to take advantage of sunlight when they can.
 However, winter can often force them to move their crop indoors (for example, when cold weather comes along before your outdoor tomatoes are finished ripening).
 This is not a problem if you were prepared for it from the beginning.

-One of the easiest types of hydroponic systems to relocate indoors would be a soil-based system.
+One of the easiest types of grow systems to relocate indoors would be a soil-based system.
 A raised bed is really not going to be movable, and transplanting is way too risky.
 However, a modular system with individual pots that you can easily disconnect in order to move them one at a time is good.

 Also, be sure to plan your growing area indoors for this relocation before you get going—you don’t want to discover that things aren’t going to fit at the time you need to take advantage of your indoor area.

 You’ll need to grow in individual pots that, when filled, don’t exceed 50 lb. or so.
 When moving individual potted plants with sturdy saucers, you can easily use a simple luggage dolly to move them and spare your back.

 Though hand watering is much more time-consuming, it does lend itself most easily to being relocated.
 However, if your garden design incorporates automated watering, you might want it to have the ability to easily disconnect and reconnect.